 What do I want to be when I grow up?

-The first time you ask yourself that question is when you are very young – if you ever asked it act all.
+The first time you ask yourself that question is when you are very young – if you ever asked it.
 Frankly, somebody else usually asks you, and you probably didn’t have an answer and just took off running with this thing called life.

 And then it happens —

 Forty or fifty years later, people start asking themselves that question again after a family and career.
-The lucky ones don’t confine it until they retire; instead, they begin to question who they are right now.
+The lucky ones don’t confine it until they retire; they question who they are.
 It can be a scary time.